 For those of you who are not familiar with Uber, it is essentially a location-based app which enables you to an on-demand private driver in as little as a few minutes.
 Uber has revolutionised the private-hire industry, creating additional competition in the market and giving consumers more choice and flexibility.
 You can read more about what Uber do on their website.

 So, if this has worked so well for ground transport, why can’t it be applied to air transport too?
 Whilst some people may take only an annual flight for their summer holiday, others use air travel as a means of commuting to work, taking short leisure breaks or visiting friends and family.
 In fact, the rise of the low-cost carrier and tertiary airports has made air travel increasingly accessible to the many.
+On the other end of the spectrum, there are people who spend thousands on flying private, whether they have fractional jet ownership or not, in order to get the benefits of luxury travel which, over a long distance, is certainly worth considering.

 So, there are two major factors here- there is an evident demand for air travel, alongside a clear demand for on-demand, Uber style, ground transport.
 The obvious question remaining is ‘could the Uber concept work for flights?’